belgattitude/soluble-japha/README.md

 ## Credits

-All credits to the fantastic PHPJavaBridge project leaders and contributors who made it possible.
+Thanks to the fantastic PHPJavaBridge project leaders and contributors who made it possible.
 See their official homepage on http://php-java-bridge.sourceforge.net/pjb/index.php.

 ## Coding standards